Thinking of buying life insurance, but worried it will cost too much?

 Another way to potentially save money on life insurance is by taking out a joint policy as opposed to two separate policies.
 It could work out cheaper.
 Yet, there could be a downside as some joint policies usually only pay out when one person dies, so you must review the policy in detail and then decide if this is the right choice for you.

 Don’t buy unnecessary optional extras

-A lot of policies offer add-ons and optional extras like children’s cover or critical illness.
+A lot of policies offer add-ons and optional extras like children’s cover.
 If you don’t feel you need extra cover, then great!
 You could save money depending on the policy.